JoeReis/data_eng_workshop_hedw_2025/README.md

 Postgres Database Creation

 1. Open the Postgres command line interface (CLI).
-In the command line, type `psql -U postgres`
+In the command line, type `psql`
 2. Next, let's create the database. `CREATE DATABASE university;`
 3. Confirm the database is created `\l`
 4. Connect to the university database `\c university;`